History of the Chevrolet Avalanche

 Road-Ready: These are the best Chevy vehicles for road trips

-The Avalanche was first introduced in 2001, based on the same platform as the Chevrolet Suburban and Cadillac Escalade EXT.
-Manufactured at Chevrolet’s Silao, Mexico, plant, the sport utility truck offered both the convenience of a family-friendly SUV and the cargo space of a pickup, appealing to consumers who lived hard-working lifestyles.
+The Avalanche was first introduced in 2001 and was based on the same platform as the Chevy Suburban and Cadillac Escalade EXT.
+Manufactured at General Motors’ plant in Silao, Mexico, the sport utility truck offered both the convenience of a family-friendly SUV and the cargo space of a pickup, appealing to consumers who lived hard-working lifestyles.
 The Avalanche had a few different engine options at its debut, including a massive 8.1-liter V8 paired to a four-speed automatic transmission.
 In its final generation, which started in 2007, the Avalanche was instead powered by a 5.3-liter V8.